switalskiadam/blount-technical-test/readme.md

 ![alt text](diagram.png)

 ## Uploading your solutions
-When you are done providing solutions, please create a new branch and push to our repo for review.
+When you are ready to provide solutions, please create a new branch and push to our repo for review.
 We will review internally before the next scheduled interview.

 ## Technical test
 ### Background information on the data